 Food labels are integral to informing consumers about just what they are eating.
 Deakin Master of Human Nutrition student Amy Forbes sets out to answer the question of if food labels help people actually eat healthier.

 Did you know that five of the six principle risk factors for ill health are associated with poor nutrition, and that diet is estimated to account for approximately 30% of cancers in industrialised countries, making it the second largest modifiable risk factor after tobacco?
 Furthermore, the increase in overweight and obesity and related illnesses places a significant burden on the public health system, particularly in Westernised countries.
-To an extent these diseases can be mitigated by healthy diets.
+To some extent, these diseases can be mitigated by healthy diets.

-Nutrition labels in their various forms have been implemented by governments worldwide as a popular policy tool to encourage healthy dietary practices and to reduce the risk of diet related disease.
-There are a range of labels including: the nutrition fact panel on the back of packs which detail macro- and micro-nutrient information per serving and per 100 grams, health symbols and traffic light symbols.
+Nutrition labels, in their various forms, have been implemented by governments worldwide as a popular policy tool to encourage healthy dietary practices and to reduce the risk of diet related disease.
+There are a range of labels, including: the nutrition fact panel on the back of packs which detail macro- and micro-nutrient information per serving and per 100 grams, health symbols and traffic light symbols.

 In Australia, nutrition fact panels are mandatory on all pre packaged food, while health symbols such as the Heart Foundation Tick of Approval are optional, should the manufacturer want to satisfy a strict set of criteria and rigorous testing.

 In late 2012, the Australian Government rejected recommendations for front of pack traffic light symbols.
 However, just because nutrition labels are present, doesn’t mean consumers read them.
 And if they are reading labels, this doesn’t necessarily translate into healthful dietary practices.
 So why is it that with the availability of information, consumers don’t always make the most healthful decisions?